Updated July 26, 2023

-Overview of Operating Expense Example
+Definition of Operating Expense Example

 Expenses incurred in the normal course of operations of a business are known as operating expenses.
-The definition of operating expenses example is a loose one.
-Some people consider only selling, general and administrative expenses (SG&A) as operating expenses.
+The definition of operating expense example is a loose one.
+Some consider only selling, general and administrative expenses (SG&A) as operating expenses.
 Thus, they do not include the Cost of Goods Sold (COGS) as operating expenses.
 However, some people also consider COGS as operating expenses.

-Examples of Operating Expense
+Example of Operating Expense

-Examples of Operating Expenseare as follows:
+Examples of Operating expenses are as follows:

 #1 – Travelling Expenses

 Whenever company employees go on official visits, they incur traveling expenses, which the company later reimburses.
 Employees can use various modes of transport, such as buses, cars, and trains, for their travel.
 They incur these expenses while meeting clients or prospective clients to pitch goods and services, sourcing raw materials and supplies, and engaging with outside parties like bankers, government officials, and regulatory agencies.
 Additionally, travel expenses are incurred for attending meetings, training, and conferences.

 It is essential to have a proper travel policy in place within the organization.
 The department travel coordinator, direct supervisor, finance department, or approving official generally approves travel expenses by the organization’s travel policy.
 These officials ensure compliance with the policy and timely submission of reimbursement requests.
 Implementing an electronic system for travel expense reimbursements is a recommended practice as it increases efficiency in the approval process.